 RESEARCH CONTINUITY: UCI Animal Care & Research

-Critical research activities must be conducted in a manner to ensure that the human physical distance between employees exceeds the social distancing guidelines.
-Practicing social distancing while working with animals requires effective communication between all research team members and ULAR staff.
-Before working alone in labs and procedure rooms please consider the notifying your research teammates about the following:
+Practicing physical distancing while working with animals requires effective communication between all research team members and ULAR staff.
+Before working alone in labs and procedure rooms please consider notifying your research teammates about the following:

 - Where you’ll be (i.e., provide them with building and room numbers),

 - What you’ll be doing (i.e., the procedures you’ll be performing),